SWE-Group-23/CM22007---Source/README.md

 # CM22007---Source
 Source code for the project.
-This is a demo of the CI/CD system.
+This is a demo of the CI/CD system :).

 ## Requirements
 You will need to run this on a Linux machine as GNU make is a requirement.